wearescytale/amqp-nodemailer-sparkpost-consumer/README.md

 npm run start:dev
 ```

+## Configuration

+The following options may be overriden in the appropriate switch case statement.

+- `debug` (Boolean) - Turns the application more verbose.
+Be careful with this option in production environments because printing to stdout is a synchronous operation.
+- `sandbox` (Boolean) - If enabled, the application won't contact SparkPost and will simply acknowledge the received message.
+- `amqp` (String) - The URL of your AMQP server.
+- `queue` (String) - The name for the queue the application creates and uses.
+- `messagePrefetch` (Integer) - How many messages sent over the channel can be awaiting acknowledgement.
+- `sparkpost` (Object) - The SparkPost Nodemailer transport options.
+The only required property of this object is the `sparkPostApiKey`.

 ## Adding emails to the queue

 You can test sending emails through the message queue by adding the following code to the bottom of `consumer.js` and running `npm run start:dev`